Chicano rock: Cultural politics of Chicano/a rock

 Zacharias Manuel de la Rocha is an activist is best known as the vocalist and lyricist of rock band Rage Against the Machine.

 Rage Against the Machine songs express revolutionary political views.
 As of 2010, they had sold over 16 million records worldwide.
 Chicano rock music is being led by a wave of socially and politically active Latin-fusion bands that emerged and gained popularity in the 1990s such as Aztlan Underground, Ozomatli, Lysa Flores, Quinto Sol and more.
 Their music in general pulls from other genres (soul, samba, reggae, and rap) and utilizes multilingual lyrics (in Spanish, English and Nahuatl) and takes themes like urban exile, indigenous identity and multiracial unity and layers them in order to put into the spotlight important social issues.
 These artists in particular have been exceptionally successful due to the millions of Latinos in Los Angeles, California that are bilingual/bicultural.
 One of the larger purposes of the music is to draw attention to "present conditions of oppression and disenfranchisement" in the East L.A. scene, and to provide a form of political possibility to those who are less powerful (financially, socially, etc.).

-The Alacranes' frontman, Ramon "Chunky" Sánchez, once said that Chicano rock lies “somewhere between Pedro Infante and the Rolling Stones.”
-This categorization, or lack-thereof, by Sánchez demonstrates that Chicano rock might be characterized by an identity rather than a musical style.
+The Alacranes' frontman, Ramón "Chunky" Sánchez, once said that Chicano rock lies "somewhere between Pedro Infante and the Rolling Stones."
+This categorization, or lack-thereof, by Sánchez demonstrates that Chicano rock is defined by an identity rather than a musical style.